-Conducting the Experiment or Study, or Building the Innovation
+Conducting the Experiment or Study, or building the Innovation

 There is no assigned activity with this section; students should follow the plan created for activity #13.
 Do, however, remind students to make sure they have all the approvals they need before beginning their work.
-We recommend following the BASEF application process for required forms; it has been updated to in turn follow the process required by the national and international fairs.
+We recommend using the Rules Wizard to ensure all forms are collected; it has been updated to in turn follow the process required by the national and international fairs.
 In this way, should the student's work be selected to move forward to the regional fair, they'll be all set to go.
 Experience has shown this is invaluable for the student, and much preferable to last minute scrambling to get forms completed!

-Project Tracking Form
+Project Tracking Form Activity #14